kno10/python-kmedoids/docs/index.rst

 Installation with pip
 ---------------------

-Pre-built packages are on PyPi https://pypi.org/project/kmedoids/ and can be installed with `pip install kmedoids`.
+Pre-built packages are on PyPi https://pypi.org/project/kmedoids/ and can be installed with :kbd:`pip install kmedoids`.

 Compilation from source
 -----------------------